daniel-kaplun/pose-estimation-failure-analysis/experiments/part2_synthetic_blender/README.md

 Mixamo rig, barbell back squat animation.
 70 frames, 15 iterations.
 Camera placed at an angle between left and front side, in such a way that whole rig is seen.
-The occluder is a flat plane that expands in the direction the model faces.
+The occluder is a flat square plane placed on the rig's left shoulder that expands in the direction the model faces.
 Scale increases with each iteration.

 **Total images:** 15 × 70 = 1050